Nose-to-Nose Interaction Between Two Whitetail Bucks

 I now had a plan, and at sunrise, I started driving in that direction.
 On the way, I spotted a couple of Whitetail Does that I wanted to photograph because they had frost on their backs.
 This caused a delay, and I thought this might have messed up my plan of seeing the three Bucks.
 I continued anyway, and when I got to that area, I counted thirteen Bucks in the field.
 What an awesome surprise!
 All thirteen were a little closer to the road than the other three had been on my past trips to this spot.
 The only thing I wished was that these Bucks were closer together so that I could have gotten a photo of all of them together.

-These Bucks were leaving the field heading for a large group of trees.
-I noticed a couple of them had shed their antlers in the past few days, but I could not get a good photo to show how fresh the wounds looked after the antlers were shed.
+These Bucks were leaving the field and heading toward a large group of trees.
+Along the way, I noticed that a couple of them had recently shed their antlers.
+Although I could tell the wounds were fresh, they never paused long enough for me to get a clear photo that showed that detail.

-Two of the Bucks stopped and started approaching each other face to face.
-I thought at first that these two Bucks were going to fight each other.
-They surprised me when they slowly touched their noses together and held that pose for several seconds.
-They then moved apart and continued off the field and into the tree line out of sight.
+At that point, two of the Bucks stopped and began moving toward each other face to face.
+At first, I expected the encounter to turn aggressive.
+Instead, they surprised me by slowly touching noses and holding that position for several seconds.
+Afterward, they stepped apart and continued off the field, disappearing into the tree line.

 While the exact purpose of Whitetail Bucks touching noses during the non-breeding season isn’t fully understood, there are several likely explanations: